m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:creating a splashscreen for app intro
+Issue2:creating a splashscreen for app intro
 about: Create a report to help us improve
 title: ''
 labels: '#11'